 Pamela has been working to promote sustainable society actively since returning to a cherished ambition after a long career in the commercial world in 2007.
 She now works with community, public sector, and commercial organisations to help bring about change using values based methods.

 A successful and experienced leader of projects, programmes, and departments, skilled in building relationships to create groups from disparate partners to deliver solutions and effect change.
 After receiving a Social Innovation Award from the Melting Pot in Edinburgh, and supported by the Edinburgh Centre for Carbon Innovation, set up The Surefoot Effect, CIC, to provide a hub for practitioners working with values-based change.
-Current work through Surefoot includes design and facilitation of workshops and action learning programmes, managing the Carbon Conversations programme, coaching and mentoring, and training of facilitators.
+Current work through Surefoot includes design and facilitation of workshops and action learning programmes, coaching and mentoring, and training of facilitators.

 Shivali is a life-long environmentalist, involved in various conservation activities in the UK and abroad.
 Her working career has concentrated on tackling the outcomes of poverty and inequality in the fields of substance misuse, housing, homelessness and asylum seeking in the UK.